Orange-OpenSource/ods-android/docs/components/NavigationBottom.md

 ### XML

-In your layout, use the `OdsBottomNavigation` component.
+In your layout, use the `OdsBottomNavigation` view.

 ```xml